Human rights in the Democratic Republic of the Congo: Academic freedom and cultural events

 Unlike in the previous year, the transitional government did not restrict academic freedom or cultural events.

-In October the HAM ordered radio stations not to broadcast campaign songs that called for violence; no stations were sanctioned during the year.

 Freedom of peaceful assembly and association

+A report in 2006 noted that;

 The constitution provides for the right of freedom of peaceful assembly; however, the transitional government restricted this right in practice.
 The transitional government treated the right to assemble as subordinate to maintenance of public order and continued to require all organizers of public events to inform local authorities before holding a public event.
 According to the law, organizers are authorized to hold an event unless the local government denies authorization in writing within five days of notification.
 Security forces often dispersed unregistered protests, marches, or meetings and sometimes dispersed authorized protests and marches.

 Security forces restricted the rights of several political party members to organize, hold protests, campaign, and publicize their views (see section 3).
 Some domestic human rights NGOs claimed to have been harassed and monitored by members of the security forces (see section 4).

 During the year transitional government security forces killed demonstrators while dispersing crowds.
 There were no reports of authorities taking action to address these killings.

 On May 4, FARDC soldiers in Bukavu, South Kivu Province fired on a crowd protesting insecurity in the city.
 A child, Noelle Buhendwa, was killed by shots fired by a FARDC captain.

 On July 11, police dispersed a peaceful demonstration in Kinshasa.
 Although organizers had informed local authorities as required, the governor of Kinshasa had not authorized the demonstration and ordered police to halt it.
 One civilian lost most of his fingers to a tear gas canister explosion, and another fell into a coma after breathing tear gas.

 On June 30, heavily armed FARDC soldiers in the Bas-Congo Province town of Matadi fired indiscriminately at a demonstration by Bundu Dia Kongo (BDK) separatists after a BDK member attacked and killed a soldier.
 The soldiers killed 13 civilians and injured 20.
 The ONDH issued a report assigning responsibility for the deaths to the commander of the Second Military Region who, believing the protesters were armed, had deployed FARDC troops.
 ONDH also blamed the BDK for violating the law requiring advance notification of rallies.

-The transitional government took no known action against security forces responsible for using excessive force against demonstrators in 2005.

-During the year police occasionally arrested demonstrators.

-On September 11, police arrested 10 civilians in Tshikapa, Western Kasai Province, during a peaceful demonstration about which they had informed the local administration 48 hours before.
+In September 2006, police arrested 10 civilians in Tshikapa, Western Kasai Province, during a peaceful demonstration about which they had informed the local administration 48 hours before.
 Authorities detained the 10 for 24 hours and released them the next day.

 The constitution provides for freedom of association; however, in practice the transitional government sometimes restricted this right.
 During the year the transitional government sometimes harassed political parties, including party leaders, and restricted the registration of at least one political party (see section 3).